StefanoPagani/LocalROM/README.md

 **MATLAB(R) scripts for the numerical approximation of the Fitzhugh-Nagumo membrane model using local reduced-order models.**

 LocalROM has been developed at [MOX-Politecnico di Milano](https://mox.polimi.it) under the support of the ERC Advanced Grant [iHEART project](http://iheart.polimi.it).
 It includes straightforward implementations of the local reduced-order models presented in the submitted article:
 >[**[PMQ18] S. Pagani, A. Manzoni, A. Quarteroni.
-Numerical approximation of parametrized problems in cardiac electrophysiology by a local reduced basis method**, submitted to CMAME, 2018.]
+Numerical approximation of parametrized problems in cardiac electrophysiology by a local reduced basis method**, accepted in Computer Methods in Applied Mechanics and Engineering, 2018.]

 Download and Installation